Quantum metasurfaces as probes of vacuum particle content: Introduction

 \section{Introduction}

 In any relativistic quantum field theory, including quantum electrodynamics (QED), local regions of the field are not in the vacuum state even when the global field is in the vacuum \cite{ReehH.1961Bzuv,SummersStephenJ.1985TvvB,RevModPhys.90.045003,Casini_2009,VAZQUEZ2014112}.
-This is because vacuum states of relativistic field theories contain local fluctuations.
+This is because vacuum states of field theories contain local fluctuations.
 The key physical consequence of this phenomenon is the prediction of non-zero particle content in sub-regions of a quantum field that is in its global vacuum state.
 Various cavity QED experiments have explored the unique properties of the QED vacuum, such as the cooperative Lamb shift observed in atomic ensembles \cite{KeaveneyJ2012CLsi,HutsonRossB2024Oomc}.
 A significant challenge in modern vacuum QED experiments is detecting particle content from the vacuum, where photons from spatial sub-regions of the vacuum become observable.
 This phenomenon occurs in a QED system when for example a mirror’s motion alters the electromagnetic field vacuum mode profiles, known as the dynamical Casimir effect (DCE) \cite{MooreGeraldT.1970QTot, FullingS.A.1976RfaM, DaviesP.C.W.1977RfMM, Birrell_Davies_1982}.
-At sufficiently high speeds, vacuum modes fail to adiabatically adjust to the mirror’s new position, leading to a mismatch between the updated cavity modes and the original quantum state.
-This mismatch generates non-trivial particle content, which, if detected, would correspond to photons spontaneously produced from entangled spatial sub-regions of the vacuum.
+When the mirror moves at sufficiently high speeds, vacuum modes fail to adiabatically adjust to the mirror’s new position, leading to a mismatch between the updated cavity modes and the original quantum state.
+This mismatch generates particle content, which, if detected, would correspond to photons spontaneously produced from highly non-perturbative spatial boundary condition changes.